Meet The Team

 Kay is a member of the Chartered Society of Physiotherapy, ACPIVR (Association of Chartered Physiotherapists in Vestibular rehabilitation) and ACPIN (Association of Physiotherapists with specialist interest in Neurology).

-She is a member of both AGILE (a group for Chartered Physiotherapists working with Older People) and the AACP (Acupuncture Association of Chartered Physiotherapists).
+Rachel is a member of AGILE (group for Chartered Physiotherapists working with Older People and the British Geriatric Society (BGS) as well as non-medical prescriber (NMP).

 Sarah Baxter Msc MCSP HCPC